Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Trespass

-Makes it a misdemeanor to operate a drone within 50 feet of a dwelling with the intent to harass, intimidate, or surveil after being notified to stop.
-Enacted under Act 58 of 2023.
+Enacted under Act 58 (2023).
+Prohibits operating a drone within 50 feet of a dwelling with intent to harass, intimidate, or surveil after receiving notice to stop.

 View source